lostleafamy/llama3-1/README.md

 This repository is a minimal example of loading Llama 3 models and running inference.
 For more detailed examples, see [llama-recipes](https://github.com/facebookresearch/llama-recipes/).

+This is my testing llama repo for amylinjiang

 ## Download

 To download the model weights and tokenizer, please visit the [Meta Llama website](https://llama.meta.com/llama-downloads/) and accept our License.